blackbird-agency/magento2-acm-indexer-disabler/README.md

 This module must be used in complement with [Blackbird Advanced Content Manager](https://www.advancedcontentmanager.com/) Plugin for Magento.

 It is used to disable the search feature and the indexer of Content Manager in order to ensure the compatibility with Magento Live-Search, Algolia or any other Incompatible Search engine like Elasticsuite.
-This module is compatible from Magento 2.2 to the latest Magento 2.4.7, and from php 7.3 to php 8.3.
+This module is compatible from Magento 2.4.x, up to php 8.4.

 ## Setup